 by Claire Lentsch/a contributor to The Shelby Report

-Editor’s note: Claire Lentsch was invited by The Shelby Report to share her perspective as a member of Generation Z (born since the mid-1990s) and a consumer.
+Editor’s note: Shelby Southwest Editor Terrie Ellerbee met Claire Lentsch at the 2017 Supervalu National Expo.
+She was invited to share her perspective as a member of Generation Z (born since the mid-1990s) and a consumer with readers of The Shelby Report.